Congratulations to our 2021 scholarship recipient, Grace! To learn more about Grace and our previous winners, please visit our winners’ page!

 - The scholarship award will be dispersed directly to the financial aid office/bursars office of the university matching the student’s .edu email address.

-- All items required for submission including cover letter, transcript and essay must be submitted at the same time, incomplete submissions will not be considered.
+- All items required for submission including resume, transcript, and essay, video, or audio submission must be submitted at the same time, incomplete submissions will not be considered.